Concordium/concordium.github.io/source/testnet/net/guides/run-node-windows.rst

    :local:
    :backlinks: none

 This guide describes how organizations can run and manage a node on the Concordium network from a Windows computer.
-You can also run a node using :ref:`Docker <run-a-node>` or :ref:`Ubuntu <run-node-ubuntu>`.
+You can also run a node using :ref:`Docker <run-a-node>` for Linux distributions or :ref:`Ubuntu <run-node-ubuntu>`.

 ..
 Note::
-      Currently, you can only run a Windows node on the testnet.
+      Currently, running a node on Windows is only supported on the testnet.

 Prequisites
 ===========